 Exciting new projects are underway… Jeremy is converting a four-story building in the centre of the city into luxury long-stay apartments, 36 St Giles… plus a spa is in the making in one of the Old Bank’s historic barns…

-Gees Restaurant is also presently undergoing a full top to bottom makeover, reopening in May 2022 with ‘Gees Secret Garden’ and ‘Gees Gallery’.
+Gees Restaurant has also recently undergone a full top-to-bottom makeover, and reopened in May 2022 with two brand-new spaces ‘Gees Secret Garden’ and ‘Gees Gallery’.